 Addiction replacement substitutes one compulsion for another to reproduce the feeling of satisfaction or “high” that the old habit once provided.
 In other words, the addiction doesn’t go away – it just gets transferred from one vice to another.

-Addiction replacements can vary from person to person, but often include:
+Milestones Wellness Center addiction replacement programs recognize that addiction replacements can vary from person to person.
+These can often include:

 What Causes Addiction Replacement?